shova29/-product-analysis-website/README.md

-# Getting Started with Create React App
+# Sunglass Sanctuary

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Tailwind with Create React App [https://product-analysis-shova29.netlify.app/](https://product-analysis-shova29.netlify.app/)

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run:[https://product-analysis-shova29.netlify.app/](https://product-analysis-shova29.netlify.app/)

-### `npm start`
+### `npm start` Project Description:

+-
+-
+-
+-

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.